Qazi Abdul Alim: Early life and education

-Alim was born to Qazi Badri and Mahsuda Begum in Dhaka.
+Abdul Alim was born to Qazi Badri and Mahsuda Begum in Dhaka.
 He had three sisters: Qazi Zaheda, Qazi Nasima and Qazi Shamima.
 He studied in St. Gregory's High School and K.L.
 Jubilee School before completing his matriculation from Dhaka Collegiate School.
 He completed his intermediate examination from Jagannath College.
 In 1949, he enrolled in the University of Dhaka for his bachelor's degree.
 From the same university, he then earned his two master's degrees in international relations in 1954 and history in 1956.
 In 1956, he was awarded an Asia Foundation scholarship to attend The University of Oregon to earn a bachelor's degree in physical education.

 Athletic career

-Alim broke the Pakistan pole vault record in 1951.
+Abdul Alim broke the Pakistan pole vault record in 1951.
 He was the captain of the University of Dhaka Athletic Team participated in the provincial meet from 1950 to 1956 and the captain of East Pakistan contingent in the national games in 1955 and 1956.

 Managerial career

-Alim started his career as a professional athletics coach.
+Abdul Alim started his career as a professional athletics coach.
 Pakistan Olympic Association employed him as a national coach from 1958 to 1962.
 He worked as the director of physical education in the Mymensingh Agricultural University (later Bangladesh Agricultural University) during 1962 –1965.
 He was manager and coach of athletics of former East Pakistan contingent from 1962 to 1967.
 He joined the National Sports Training and Coaching Center, Dhaka as its director during March 1965 – February 1974.

 In 1974, he was appointed the principal of Dhaka Physical Education College.
 He worked for the college again during 1982–1989.
 In 1979, he became the founding director of Bangladesh Institute of Sports (later became Bangladesh Krira Shikkha Protishtan).
 In 1994, he represented Bangladesh as Deputy Chief-de-Mission in the Hiroshima Asian Games and the Dhaka SAAF Games.

-Alim wrote 42 books - 18 of which are in physical education.
+Abdul Alim wrote 42 books - 18 of which are in physical education.

 Personal life

-In 1961, Alim married Qazi Selima.
+In 1961, Abdul Alim married Qazi Selima.
 Together they had three sons.